andriensis/ha-1control/README.md

 >
 > This integration was vibe coded with [Claude](https://claude.ai) — it works, but treat it accordingly.

-A Home Assistant custom integration for controlling **1Control Solo** gates and doors via the 1Control cloud (Link2 bridge required).
+A Home Assistant custom integration for controlling **1Control Solo** gates and doors via the 1Control cloud (Link bridge required).

 ## Features